yonghyeonjo46/BAC-GCN/README.md

 ### Create Environment

-You can build the environment using `Dockerfile` in the `docker` directory.

-Also you can build the environment by following the instruction below.
+You can build the environment by following the instruction below.

 ```bash
 # clone project